 Update: On May 7, 2021, HUD offered Pensacola Housing an allocation of 35 Emergency Housing Vouchers (EHVs) and on May 13, 2021, Pensacola Housing accepted the allocation.
-As of March 2023, all of Pensacola Housing's EHV vouchers are allocated, and our EHV leasing utilization is 88.57%, which is approximately 20% higher than the leasing utilization for the EHV program nationwide.
-We hope HUD will consider us for an additional EHV allocation if more of these vouchers become available as a result of voluntary returns or underutilization elsewhere.
-In September 2022, we applied for and were awarded 13 additional HCV vouchers in response to HUD Notice PIH-2022-14.
-And in October 2022, Pensacola Housing submitted a Registration of Interest to HUD for Stability Vouchers to serve homeless households in coordination with Opening Doors Northwest Florida, our local Continuum of Care.
+2 vouchers were lost after the September 2023 deadline and were not available for turnover leasing, so the current voucher allocation stands at 33.
+As of April 2024, all of Pensacola Housing's EHV vouchers are allocated, and our EHV leasing utilization is 100%.
+We are hopeful that HUD will consider us for an additional EHV allocation if more of these vouchers become available as a result of voluntary returns or underutilization elsewhere.